-MLwiN will install under Windows 7, 8.1, or 10.
+MLwiN will install under Windows 10 or 11.
 The installation procedure is as follows.

 Run the file MLwiN.msi from wherever you have downloaded it to.
 You will be guided through the installation procedure.
-Once installed you simply run MLwiN.exe, or for example, create a shortcut menu item for it on your desktop.
+Once installed a shortcut to the software will appear on your 'Start' menu, or you can simply run MLwiN.exe from the directory where chose to install it.